matwilso/boxLCD/README.md

 In some ways, it's surprising it works.
 For more details, see the code in [examples](./examples).

-We do not condition on or try to predict continuous proprioceptive, because I haven't gotten that working yet.
+We do not condition on or try to predict continuous proprioceptive state, because I haven't gotten that working yet.
-I find that training the proprioceptive data using Gaussians leads to very bad autoregressive samples.
+I find using Gaussians leads to very bad autoregressive samples.
-Discrete autoregresive training and sampling is much more straightforward and works better out of the box.
+Discrete sampling works much better out of the box.

 ### Urchin
-The Urchin task is actually quite tricky and the model started to overfit the smallish dataset of 10k rollouts.
+The Urchin task is actually quite tricky and the model started to overfit the smallish dataset of 10k rollouts in this experiment.
 The robot is 3-way symmetric, and since we are only using images here, the model is continually forced to identify which leg corresponds to which index in the action vector based on past observations and actions.
 We also randomly sample the actions for the 3 joints at each time step, so the agent can't rely on a semi-fixed policy to narrow down the state space it has to cover.

-In other tests, I have gotten the model samples to match the ground truth more closely.

 ### Intelligent Domain Randomization
-Powerful generative models will have to model uncertainty in the environment, so sampling them will get you intelligent domain randomization for free.
+Because powerful generative models will have to model uncertainty in the environment, sampling them will give you intelligent domain randomization for free.
 Instead of randomizing over a bunch of wacky parameters, your model will be tuned to the underlying distribution and only give you variety you might actually see in the real world.

-For a rough proof of concept, I created an environment that simulates either the falling box or the circle.
+For a rough proof of concept of this, I created an environment that simulates either the falling box or the circle.
 Since these shapes are sometimes indistinguishable at low resolution, the model cannot tell them apart given the prompt.
 If we were training a robot to manipulate these objects, we would want it to be prepared for either scenario.

 Below is a cherry picked example, where the desired behavior occurs.
-On the far right 2 examples, the model is uncertain about the shape and happens to sample the wrong one---a box instead of a circle, and a circle instead of a box.
+On the far right 2 rollouts, the model is uncertain about the shape and happens to sample the wrong one---a box instead of a circle, and a circle instead of a box.

 ![](./assets/samples/domrand_good.gif)